 Maintenance.
 The owner of a buffer yard shall keep the buffer yard in good condition, routinely pick up litter, and replace all dead vegetation.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Street Access Standards

 Street access standards.
 In order to promote the safety of the motorist and pedestrian and to minimize traffic congestion and conflict, the following regulations shall apply: